Roger-random/ESP_8_BIT_composite/README.md

 * Inherited from ESP_8_BIT, the addressible screen size is __256 pixels wide and 240 pixels tall__.
 This means valid X values of 0 to 255 inclusive, and valid Y values of 0 to 239 inclusive.
   * When displayed on a standard analog TV with 4:3 aspect ratio, these pixels are not square.
 So `drawCircle()` will look like a squat wide oval on screen and not a perfect circle.
-This is inherent in the system and not considered a bug.
+This is inherent to the system and not considered a bug.
   * When displayed on a standard analog TV, the visible image will be slightly cropped due to [overscan](https://en.wikipedia.org/wiki/Overscan).
 This is inherent to analog televisions and not considered a bug.
 * The developer-friendly `ESP_8_BIT_GFX` class checks for valid coordinates